 Keep Your Photos in a Safe Place

-Much like art, antiques, or wine, temperature, humidity, and light are the greatest enemies of long term preservation.
+Much like art, antiques, or wine, temperature, humidity, and direct sunlight are the greatest enemies of long term preservation.
 When it comes to photos, however, this is especially true.
-Photographs must be stored in a safe place that has mild temperature, moderate humidity, and little light to protect them from warping, cracking, or fading.
+Photographs must be stored in a safe place that has mild temperature, moderate humidity, and little direct sunlight to protect them from warping, cracking, or fading.
 This pretty much rules out basements, attics, and garages with their extreme variations in temperature and humidity.
 Experts recommend a climate controlled location with temperatures between 65 and 75 degrees Fahrenheit and moderate humidity.
 Excessive moisture should be avoided at all costs as it could lead to photos sticking together, curling, or mold growth.
 Interior closets and climate controlled self-storage facilities are ideal for storing photos.

 Choose the Right Storage Device

 There are a number of photo storage devices on the market, from simple photo albums to custom matting.
 The decision on what to store your photos in depends a lot on personal preference as well as how often the pictures will be accessed.
 All materials used to store photographs should be non-acidic and pass the Photographic Activity Test (PAT).
 Checking for fading, staining, and general longevity, this test evaluates how well materials will hold up for photo storage and archival purposes.
 Storage materials that meet these standards are widely available and easy to find.

-You should make sure that all your photos have a backup copy (negatives or another copy) stored in a safe place separate from the originals in case they are damaged.
+You should make sure that all your physical photos have a backup copy (negatives or another copy) stored in a safe place separate from the originals in case they are damaged.
 You can also put your photos onto a computer using a scanner.
 There are companies that will do this for you as well, if you have a lot of photos to scan.
+Having a digital copy is always a great idea.